tenstad/terraform-provider-remote/README.md

 - [Terraform](https://www.terraform.io/downloads.html) >= 0.13.x
 - [Docker](https://www.docker.com/get-started) (for test purposes)

-### Workflow
+### Development Workflow

+The playground enables developers to play around with changes and new features without releasing a new version of the provider.

+In `playground/`:

-- `go install` to compile the provider.
-The provider binary will be built in `$GOPATH/bin`.
+- `make install` to compile and install the provider in the playground
+- `make hosts` to start containers to use as remote hosts
+- Evaluate your changes my modifying `main.tf`
+  and running `terraform plan` or `terraform apply`
+- `docker exec -it remotehost sh` to enter remote host
+  and see that configuration is applied correctly
+- `make clean` to delete terraform state and remote hosts

+When changes are working as intended:

+- Create/modify acceptance tests
-- `make test` to acceptance test the provider.
-NOTE: Docker is required, tests are performed between containers.
+- `make test` to run acceptance test
+  NOTE: Docker is required, tests are performed between containers
-- `go generate` to generate documentation.
+- `go generate` to generate documentation